subs0/micro/README.md

  *  * you must use the optional chaining operator `?.` throughout the entire chain
  * for the first step in compilation to allow undefined values until they are
  * established.
 See the source for `config` for more details.
+ *
+ * Notice the `Output` interface.
+This is a best practice for ensuring that you
+ * don't accidentally misspell a key when referring to my?...
  */
 export const microServiceModule = (
     {